MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Get-MgSecurityLabelAuthority.md

 ## SYNOPSIS
 Specifies the underlying authority that describes the type of content to be retained and its retention schedule.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSecurityLabelAuthority](/powershell/module/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityLabelAuthority?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)